 Fascinating and sometimes creepy look at the bizarre world of teen idols in Japan and their fanatical middle-aged devotees.
 Reveals how otaku (pop culture geeks) choose the escapist fantasy provided by these budding starlets, some as young as 10, over relationships with real women.

 At only 23 minutes, this award-winning documentary short provides a fascinating and poignant window into impoverished rural life in post-Soviet Georgia.
 The camera follows a traveling trader as he sells secondhand goods in exchange for potatoes.
-Beautiful cinematography that captures the breathtaking Georgian landscape.
-More of these short docus, please, Netflix!
+Beautiful cinematography that captures the stark Georgian landscape.

-Irreverent chef David Chang leads his buddies on a mouthwatering, cross-cultural hunt for the world’s most satisfying grub.
-Each episode of this highly original show tackles a topic like tacos, pizza, or dumplings, examining its cultural and culinary history and visiting different countries to compare how it is made.
+Smart-ass chef David Chang leads his buddies on a mouthwatering, cross-cultural hunt for the world’s most satisfying grub.
+Each episode of this highly original show tackles a topic like tacos, pizza, or dumplings, examining its cultural and culinary history and visiting different countries to compare how it’s made.

 Engaging behind-the-scenes look at the world’s largest film industry.
 Filmed over four years, this documentary follows four Bollywood artists: an Australian backpacker who stumbles upon an acting career as “the white extra,” a union leader fighting corruption and the exploitation of set laborers, a diva make-up artist popular for creating the glamorous look of Bollywood actresses, and a small-town girl holding onto her hopes of becoming a superstar.